what is igaming

 US sportsbooks operate at much lower margins compared to their global counterparts.
 The local and federal governments are currently exploring ways to help online bookmakers grow their businesses, as revenue projections from the iGaming market dwarf brick-and-mortar operations.

 Europe isn’t too far behind in the race either, as several nations have reformed their online gambling policies to cash in on the iGaming boom.
-Germany introduced new policies in 2019, strictly regulating the number of iGaming operators and weeding out unlicensed websites.
+Germany introduced new legislation in 2021, strictly regulating the number of iGaming operators and weeding out unlicensed websites.
 Other emerging markets include the Czech Republic, Hungary, Slovenia, Poland, and Austria.

 iGaming Regulation in Major Markets

-Several reputed gambling authorities around the world oversees online gambling in respective regions.
-Let’s look at the top regulators worldwide, their jurisdictions, and the types of licenses they offer.
+Several reputed gambling authorities around the world oversee online gambling in respective regions.
+Let’s look at the top casino licence providers and regulators worldwide, their jurisdictions, and the types of licenses they offer.

-While online gambling is legal in most countries worldwide, it is still challenging for as many punters as iGaming is continued to be restricted in some parts of the world.
+While online gambling is legal in most countries worldwide, some players resort to VPN-friendly casinos or offshore operators due to legal restrictions.
 Let’s walk you through the list of regulated markets around the world.

 Europe

-Having two of the most prestigious iGaming licenses in the world, it is no surprise that European nations hold the largest share of the iGaming market size.
-Germany, France, Spain, the UK, Belgium, Switzerland, Italy, Hungary, Poland, Malta, Poland, Netherland, Russia, Gibraltar, Denmark, and Norway are some of Europe’s most prominent gambling centres.
+Having two of the most prestigious iGaming licences in the world and home to reputable European casinos, it is no surprise that the continents holds the largest share of the iGaming market size.
+Germany, France, Spain, Belgium, Switzerland, Italy, Hungary, Poland, Malta, Poland, Netherlands, Denmark, and Norway are some of Europe’s most prominent gambling centres.

 North America